cpaproth/sk/README.md

 This program is free software and comes with ABSOLUTELY NO WARRANTY.
 Licensed under the terms of [GPLv3](http://www.gnu.org/licenses/).

-Skat-Konferenz is written in C++ using portable libraries exclusively, so it should be compatible with UNIX/Linux (X11), MS Windows, and Mac OS X. Till now, it has been tested on Ubuntu (latest version 20.04) and MS Windows ([download](https://github.com/cpaproth/sk/releases/download/v1.2-beta/sk_windows.zip)).
+Skat-Konferenz is written in C++ using portable libraries exclusively, so it should be compatible with UNIX/Linux (X11), MS Windows, and Mac OS X. Till now, it has been tested on Ubuntu (latest version 20.04) and MS Windows ([download Skat-Konferenz for Windows](https://github.com/cpaproth/sk/releases/latest/download/sk_windows.zip)).

 ## History